 Imagine a world where every one of the billions of lightbulbs in use today is a wireless hotspot delivering connectivity at speeds that can only be dreamed of with Wi-Fi.
 That’s the goal of the man who invented such a technology, and this week LiFi took a step out of the domain of science fiction.
 Yes scientists have just field-tested the new wireless technology called Li-Fi for the first time and achieved marvelous wireless speeds that are 100 times faster than current WiFi speeds.

 It was tested this week by Estonian start-up Velmenni, in Tallinn.Velmenni used a Li-Fi-enabled light bulb to transmit data at speeds of 1Gbps.
 Laboratory tests have shown theoretical speeds of up to 224Gbps.
-All it requires a light source, such as a standard LED bulb, an internet connection and a photo detector.
+All it requires is a light source, such as a standard LED bulb, an internet connection and a photodetector.

-A year after his TED Talk, though, Haas, , created pureLiFi with a group of people who had been researching the technology since 2008.
-The company has claimed to be the “recognized leaders in Li-Fi technology” and has already produced two products.
-On Wednesday, pureLiFi announced a partnership in which a French industrial-lighting company will roll out the firm’s VLC technology in its products by the third quarter of 2016.
+A year after his TED Talk, though, Haas created pureLiFi with a group of people who had been researching the technology since 2008.
+The company has claimed to be the “recognized leader in LiFi technology” and has already produced two products.
+After that, pureLiFi announced a partnership in which a French industrial-lighting company will roll out the firm’s VLC technology in its products by the third quarter of 2016.